 APOCALYPSE

-In this project I worked with Level Designer Frans Alexanderson using Unreal Engine 5, FMOD Studio, REAPER & Git Hub to integrate and create a full gameplay sound experience with inspiration from The last of us.
+I worked with Level Designer Frans Alexanderson using Unreal Engine 5, FMOD Studio, REAPER & Git Hub to integrate and create a full gameplay sound experience with inspiration from The last of us.

 My responsibility was to create, integrate and program sounds and their functions, focusing especially on player emersion.
 I took ownership of all audio, from creation to the final in game experience.